 Yes.
 There are additional components of the training which can be completed around ones personal schedule.
 We encourage all trainees to complete these requirements by the finish of their last training day.
 However trainees have up to one year after the program ends to complete their requirements.
 All requirements must be completed in order for your certification to be complete and received.

 Are there required reading materials?

 Yes, there are required readings that are completed throughout the training course.
 Book list is given upon program acceptance.
-Discussions (in-person or online) may be held, including review of material.
+There are 4-5 books required for the 200 hour and the 300 hour program.

 What support is available during this process?